-David Jacobs is currently an Associate Professor of Conducting and the Director of Orchestral Studies at the University of Oregon where he conducts the UO Symphony Orchestra, Oregon Camerata and leads the graduate program in orchestral conducting.
-He also serves as the Music Director for the Eugene-Springfield Youth Orchestra and the President for the Western Region of the College Orchestra Director’s Association.
+David Jacobs is currently an Associate Professor of Conducting and the Director of Orchestral Studies at the University of Oregon where he conducts the UO Symphony Orchestra and leads the graduate program in orchestral conducting.
+He also serves as the Music Director for the Eugene-Springfield Youth Orchestra.

-Dr. Jacobs began his career as an orchestral musician and has performed with many widely respected orchestras including the Pittsburgh Symphony, Sarasota Orchestra, Naples Philharmonic, New World Symphony, Palm Beach Opera, and Sarasota Opera.
-During his seven years performing as an orchestral musician, Jacobs developed an appetite for conducting, and in 2007, with very little formal training, he was accepted into the conducting studio at the Eastman School of Music.
+Dr. Jacobs began his career as an orchestral musician and performed widely with many respected orchestras including the Pittsburgh Symphony, Sarasota Orchestra, Naples Philharmonic, New World Symphony, Palm Beach Opera, and Sarasota Opera.
+During his seven years performing as an orchestral musician, Jacobs developed a passion for conducting, and in 2007, with very little formal training, he was accepted into the conducting studio at the Eastman School of Music.
 There he worked with virtually every student ensemble and was the recipient of several student prizes, including the Frederick Fennell Fellowship and the Walter Hagen prize for excellence in conducting.

-In addition to his academic output, David has guest conducted professional orchestras on three continents, including the Palm Beach Symphony, Cabrillo Festival Orchestra, Pazardjik (Bulgaria) Symphony, St. Petersburg (Russia) State Symphony, and the Orquesta Sinfònica EAFIT in Colombia.
+In addition to his academic output, David has guest conducted professional orchestras on three continents, including the Palm Beach Symphony, Cabrillo Festival Orchestra, Pazardjik (Bulgaria) Symphony, the Orquesta Sinfònica EAFIT in Colombia, and twice with the St. Petersburg (Russia) State Symphony.